amaralcs/meetup_eda/README.md

 # Status
 - Acquire data -> Done
-- Convert DataFrames into usable format (in progress)
+- Convert DataFrames into usable format -> Done
-- Perform analysis
+- Perform analysis (to do!)
 - ???
 - Success!